hashp4/hashp4.fr/projects/index.md

 {{< admonition type=info title="Info" open=true >}}
-Projects I had the opportunity to realise during my whole scholarship at IUT d'Aubière (Network and Telecommunications), att the ENSIBS and during my apprenticeship at AlgoSecure.
+Projects I had the opportunity to realise during my whole scholarship at IUT d'Aubière (Network and Telecommunications), at the ENSIBS and during my apprenticeship at AlgoSecure.
 {{< /admonition >}}

 ### Phish-U - Automated deployment of a phishing infrastructure